 Present timely and fully costed proposals, recommendations or bids.

-Ensure that the school meets the requirements of the financial standards and prepare the statutory annual accounts and financial reports.
+Ensure that the school meets the requirements of the Acadamies Financial Handbook and prepare the statutory annual accounts and financial reports.

 Manage all school finances in line with EFA financial regulations and the requirements of the annual audit.

-Prepare and monitor the school budget, highlighting issues as they arise and foreseeing potential difficulties.

 Prepare a detailed monthly budget monitoring report, based on the principles of accrual accounting, for the Governing Body’s Finance Committee.

-Monitor staffing costs monthly, ensuring that staffing costs reflect the target of 80% of the school’s overall budget.
+Monitor staffing costs monthly ensuring accuracy.

 Provide financial advice, information and analysis for the Principal, SLT and Governors.

 Establish and monitor internal financial procedures which comply with all statutory requirements and be responsible for submitting accounts to relevant outside agencies, as required.